MP Estate Planning UK

 Common Symptoms of Dementia

-The symptoms of dementia can vary widely, but common signs include:
+The symptoms of dementia vary depending on the type and stage, but common signs include:

 • Difficulty in communicating or finding the right words

-• Mood changes, such as becoming easily agitated or withdrawn
+• Mood changes, such as becoming easily agitated, anxious, or withdrawn

-These symptoms can significantly impact an individual’s ability to manage their daily affairs, including decisions related to their property.
+These symptoms can significantly affect an individual’s ability to manage their daily affairs, particularly decisions related to their property and finances.

 How Dementia Affects Decision-Making